plone/training/testing/continuous_integration.rst

 Here we are selecting default Python (and virtualenv) version for our tests.

-If we need to test our addon only for one specific Plone version (and a specific Python version as side effect), we only need to specify the Python version in the ``python`` section.
+If we need to test our add-on only for one specific Plone version (and a specific Python version as side effect), we only need to specify the Python version in the ``python`` section.

 Otherwise, we can define a ``build matrix``.
 Travis CI will start multiple parallel jobs (one per matrix entry) using defined variables.